Class Requests_Cookie

 Returns

-This is used when sending cookies to a server.
+This is used when sending cookies to clients.
+This isn't really

 Returns